 - The Bottom Line

-The process is specifically geared for small businesses.
-It assumes you have a limited budget and want to get things done quickly.
+This process is specifically geared for small businesses.
+It assumes you have a limited understanding of search engine optimization (SEO), a limited budget and resources.

-- Step 1 – Set a Baseline and Goals
+- Step 1 – Set Expectations, a Baseline, and Goals

 - Step 2 – Claim Your Local Listings

 - Step 6 – Checkpoint Health & Progress